The Best Songs of 2020 (So Far)

 "She's There," Rolling Blackouts Coastal Fever

 Australian band Rolling Blackouts Coastal Fever is the perfect example of the exuberance of jangly power pop.
 The way their buoyant guitars constantly play on wildly makes them capture that warm, unadulterated feeling of summer forever.
-"She's There," off their upcoming sophomore album Sideways to New Italy (out June 5) is another playful, romantically dramatic number from the group and it feels like there's a greater sense of bewilderment as each second unfurls.
+"She's There," off their upcoming sophomore album Sideways to New Italy is another playful, romantically dramatic number from the group and it feels like there's a greater sense of bewilderment as each second unfurls.
 It's extremely urgent, the way hooks ripple into other hooks and the lyrics dwell on the missteps of a relationship, but, damn, urgency never sounded so delightful

 "TKN", Rosalía (feat.
 Travis Scott)

 "TKN" is music in 2020 at its most pollinated.
 Spanish force Rosalía, who has blown up in recent years for putting a modern flair on flamenco music, invites hip-hop star Travis Scott onto the track to cultivate an R&B, reggaeton, half-Spanish/half-English banger.
 The song, co-produced by Rosalía, sways with a dim but flirtatious, beat and the two artists' melodic voices are beguiling as they alternate, and unite with Scott trying his hand at crooning in Spanish.
 The hint of danger here makes sense, as the lyrics translate to the international pop star equating her crew to being as tight and loyal as a mob family, never breaking the code of "omertà," or the mafia's code of silence.
 They may not be accepting invitations for any new friends into their mob family right now, but you should absolutely crank this song up with your own because "TKN" is fierce and a great example of what music breaking borders sounds like.